Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 It’s not exactly the same one I used since I have different fonts on my computer now, but it’s yours for FREE!
 Just download, upload into Cricut Design Space, ungroup it twice, and then you can manipulate, resize, and change colors of whatever you’d like!

 Then get your mats ready.
-Make sure you put on Iron On setting and place heat transfer vinyl shiny side down.
+Make sure you toggle on the “mirror” setting, set to Iron-On setting and place heat transfer vinyl shiny side down.
 After they are cut, weed everything out.

 Then if you have more than 1/2 inch of edge left, trim it down.